- Luke Messer joins the lab as a first-year doctoral graduate student. Welcome to the lab!

 - Jocelyn gave a seminar on May 11th at the Stowers Institute in Kansas City, MO.
 She had a wonderful time interacting with her host, Paul Kulesa, and his lab.

-- Jocelyn visited the University of Iowa Anatomy and Cell Biology on May 5th – thanks to Tina Tootle for hosting a fun visit.
+- Jocelyn visited the University of Iowa Anatomy and Cell Biology on May 5th – thanks to Tina Tootle for hosting a fun and productive visit.

 - Yujun presented a poster at the 2017 Annual Drosophila Research Conference in San Diego, CA, March 29-April 2.